3-leaves-grass/MGTV-MLT/README.md

 | Mango-MT        | **0.86**  | **0.91** | **0.90**| **0.93**  | **0.94** | **0.89**    | **0.90**   | **0.87**     | **0.81**   | **0.92**    | **0.81**   |

-### FLORES
+### FLORES+
 We evaluate the multilingual translation performance of our model on FLORES+ which is based on FLORES-200.
 This dataset was originally released by FAIR researchers at Meta under the name FLORES.
 The data is now being managed by OLDI, [the Open Language Data Initiative](https://oldi.org/).
 The + has been added to the name to disambiguate between the original datasets and this new actively developed version.
 For newer versions of this dataset, Please see [FLORES+ HuggingFace repo ](https://huggingface.co/datasets/openlanguagedata/flores_plus).
 The data consists of translations primarily from English into over 200 language varieties.
 The original English sentences were sampled in equal amounts from [Wikinews](https://en.wikinews.org/wiki/Main_Page) (an international news source), [Wikijunior](https://en.wikibooks.org/wiki/Wikijunior) (a collection of age-appropriate non-fiction books), and [Wikivoyage](https://en.wikivoyage.org/wiki/Main_Page) (a travel guide).

-Following official FLORES evaluation protocols, we adopt two core universal metrics to quantify translation quality:
+Following official FLORES+ evaluation protocols, we adopt two core universal metrics to quantify translation quality:

 - spBLEU: SentencePiece-normalized BLEU with a unified 256k multilingual SentencePiece tokenizer, eliminating tokenization bias to enable equitable score comparison across all 200 languages.